Nyveruus/Nyveruus/README.md

 I'm an autodidact from Spain.
 I value depth of knowledge and learning rather than simply knowing how to use ephemeral tools.
 Understanding the system is what makes you able to administer and defend it effectively.

-Overall, I gravitate towards low-level programming because there are generally no abstractions to hide behind, and I find the control and precision of statically typed languages like C to be compelling and rather elegant.
+I gravitate towards low-level programming because there are generally no abstractions to hide behind, and I find the control and precision of statically typed languages like C to be compelling and rather elegant.
 Broadly speaking, I'm learning about systems programming, socket programming, and Linux internals.
 My favourite languages are C and Bash.

 Most of my time goes into projects, books, and man pages (lots of man pages...)